ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 In the HTML world, everything running in the browser must be downloaded from a server.
 This is called assets.
 To integrate existing javascript frameworks, you can either download them directly from the Internet (usually from a CDN service) or embed them with your app.

-Uno Wasm Bootstrap can automatically embed any asset and deploy them with the app.
-Some of them (CSS & JavaScript) could also be loaded with the app.
+The Uno Bootstrapper can automatically embed any asset and deploy them with the app.
+Some of them (CSS & JavaScript) can also be loaded with the app.
 Here's how to declare them in a _Uno Wasm_ project:

 1. **JavaScript files** should be in `WasmScripts`  folder: they will be copied to output folder and loaded automatically by the bootstrapper when the page loads. **They must be marked as `EmbeddedResources`**.